tophat/semantic-release-firefox-add-on/README.md

 ### `publish`

 Creates an unsigned XPI file out of the source directory and uploads it to the Mozilla Add On, using the web-ext sign command.
 The output from the sign command will be passed through to the console.
-If the package is validated and signed, it will downloaded the signed XPI file and store it in the artifacts directory under the specified file name.
+If the package is validated and signed, it will download the signed XPI file and store it in the artifacts directory under the specified file name.
+If the package is validated but not signed (including the case where manual review is required), it will store the unsigned XPI file in the artifacts directory.

 #### `publish` parameters